 Most two-way radio manufacturers cite the range of their walkie-talkies under completely obstruction-free conditions.
-So there is a significant difference between the advertised range and the actual range of a two-way radio.
-There are a number of factors which can impact the range of a walkie–talkie.
-These include factors such as radio interference from other users, cars, woodland and buildings.
+So there is a significant difference between the advertised range and the actual range of two-way radio.
+Several factors can impact the range of a walkie–talkie.
+These include factors such as radio interference from other users, cars, woodland, and buildings.
 Digital walkie-talkies tend to have the best range.
 Furthermore, if privacy is an issue, digital radios cause their frequency to scramble 1000 times a minute.
-This makes it difficult for others to interfere on your channel.
+This makes it difficult for others to interfere with your channel.
 You can also purchase two-way radios which can transmit on both digital and analogue frequencies.

 Step Four: Power – How much do I need?

 The general rule of thumb for walkie-talkies and power is that for every 1 watt of power = 1 mile of coverage.
 The higher the wattage, the higher the range.
 However, some professional radios with 5 watts of power only achieve a range of 3 miles.
 This is due to obstructions and weather conditions.
 Furthermore, checking what type of batteries a walkie-talkie has may be of interest to you.
-Most modern radios use lithium-ion (Li-ion) batteries which are high capacity and perfect for day to day use.
-On the other hand, there are some radios use Nickel-Metal Hydride (NiMH) batteries which are popular due to their high durability and resistance to impact.
+Most modern radios use lithium-ion (Li-ion) batteries which are high-capacity and perfect for day-to-day use.
+On the other hand, some radios use Nickel-Metal Hydride (NiMH) batteries which are popular due to their high durability and resistance to impact.
 Also, NiMH batteries tend to charge quicker, one of their main selling points.
 They are however sensitive to heat which can reduce their charging capacity over time.

 Step Five: Licensing – Do I need to buy one?

-Robust and weatherproof license-free radios – an ideal tool for simple communications, particularly outdoors and in hazardous environments.
+Rugged and weatherproof license-free radios – an ideal tool for intensive communications in extreme environments.